Welcome to Fresh SLP

 - Lessons on Becoming: 52 Weekly Inspirations & Reflections on How to Become the SLP You Were Meant to Be

 The Missing Link for SLPs podcast – We’ve found the missing link for SLP awesomeness!
 Get clinical wisdom, pep talks, tips for success, inspirational quotes and so much more related to speech-language pathology!
 This podcast keeps you Fresh and connected with what you know and how to use it to master more and stress less!

 For the very new and transitioning SLP targeting 3 areas: the SLP as an individual, the SLP as a professional, and the SLP in a career.

-The Missing Link for SLPs Episode: 118 A Day in the Life of a School-Based SLP Series #14: Working with kids across elementary school ages and SLP needs #5
+The Missing Link for SLPs Episode: 126 A Day in the Life of a School-Based SLP Series #14: Finding joy and balance as a manager and a practitioner in public schools

 I have been listening to your podcasts for the past 4-5 months and have learned so much about myself and my career as an SLP.